 Since the aftermath of the 2008-2009 global financial crisis, there has been a renewed debate on the banking system's resilience to withstand shocks.
 The crisis exposed the financial system's fragility due to the mismanagement of subprime mortgages.
-Thus, banking regulators have undertaken steps to enhance the international regulatory framework.
+Thus, banking regulators have moved to enforce stricter regulations and capital requirements on the industry in an effortto enhance the international regulatory framework.

-In this context, the improved framework, enacted via the Basel III Accords, highlights the inadequacies of the internal stress testing exercise, a standard risk management tool to assess credit risk (BCBS, 2009).
+In this context, the improved framework, enacted via the Basel III Accords, highlights the inadequacies of the internal stress testing exercises, a standard risk management tool to assess credit risk (BCBS, 2009).
 Banks employ stress testing exercises to evaluate any possible adverse shock against their balance sheets.
-The outcome of the exercise provides information on banks' capital adequacy to regulators with an outlook of the bank's performance.
-However, during the crisis, the stress testing exercise failed to effectively assess risk and the ability of the banks to absorb large losses and continue to operate 'business as usual'.
-Therefore, the reformed regulations aimed to enhance the stress testing framework.
+The outcome of the exercises provides information on banks' capital adequacy to regulators with an outlook of the bank's performance.
+However, during the crisis, the stress testing exercises failed to effectively assess risk and the ability of the banks to absorb large losses and continue to operate 'business as usual'.
+Therefore, the reformed regulations aimed to enhance the stress testing process for both banks and authorities.

-This paper investigates the effects of supervisory stress tests conducted by the European Banking Authority (EBA) for a sample of large EU banks.
+This paper investigates the effects of supervisory stress tests conducted by the European Banking Authority (EBA) for a sample of large European Union (EU) banks.
 First, we examine the effects of supervisory stress testing on bank lending.
-The recent debate suggests that the exercises may reduce lending, as shown in the U.S (Acharya et al., 2018, among others) and the UK (Ahmed and Calice, 2022).
+The recent evidence suggests that the exercises may reduce lending, as shown for the U.S (Acharya et al., 2018, among others) and the UK (Ahmed and Calice, 2022).

 We argue that the motivation behind the stress-tested banks' decision to reduce bank lending is to mitigate potential credit risk problems, as first suggested by Acharya et al. (2018).
-Therefore, in the second step, we examine whether stress testing affects credit risk,.
+Therefore, in a second step, we examine whether stress testing affects credit risk.